PedanticHacker/ReChess/README.md

 ### What about other Python versions?

 ReChess should work using a Python version older than 3.13, but surely won't work using a 2.x version.
-Feel free to modify the source code to adapt it to your specific Python version, if required.
+If required, modify the source code to adapt it to your specific Python version.

 ## Are there any dependencies?